-Baretest — An extremely minimalistic alternative to Jest
+Baretest — A minimal alternative to Jest

 The primary reason for building Baretest was to get near-instant unit tests.
 We constantly hit